Transfer Student Scholarship Opportunities

 This scholarship is a renewable $5,000 per year award (equally distributed $2,500 each semester) offered to non New York State residents.

-Selection: The Director of Admissions will choose the award recipients based on their admissions application, SAT scores and high school grades.
+Selection: The Director of Admissions will choose the award recipients based on their admissions application and a minimum 2.0 GPA.
 There is no separate application required.
 Students will be informed of the award in writing shortly after being admitted.

 The Fredonia Alumni Association awards scholarships yearly to students who are children or grandchildren of Fredonia Alumni.
 Interested persons should contact the Alumni Affairs Office at (716) 673-3553 for more information.

 You must search for private scholarships on your own, but here is a list of resources to get you started.
 Check with any public library for more scholarship listings.

 is the largest and most complete scholarship search on the Internet.
 It provides access to a searchable database of over 400,000 private sector scholarships, fellowships, grants, and student loans.
 Used by colleges across the United States, fastWEB is now available to you FREE through the World Wide Web, courtesy of Fredonia and fastWEB.com, L.L.C.